jamsocket/forevervm/README.md

 npx forevervm machine list
 ```

-You don't need to terminate machines -- ForeverVM will automatically swap them from memory to disk when they are idle, and then
+You don't need to terminate machines -- foreverVM will automatically swap them from memory to disk when they are idle, and then
 automatically swap them back when needed.
-This is what allows ForeverVM to run repls “forever”.
+This is what allows foreverVM to run repls “forever”.

 Using the API
 -------------